andrewrobles/Atomic/README.md

 # Opt

-A project in which multiple apps can be created for various purposes, let these be called microapps.
+A platform in which various apps are available in which users can opt-in to.
 The apps that are currently being built are a [fitness app](#fitness-app) and a [habits app](#habits-app).

 ### How to
 - Run app locally: cd into the lbs/web/api directory and do `node index.js`, then in another terminal do `npm start` from the lbs/web/ui directory